CodeBean002/e-com-dashboard/README.md

 ## 🚀 Project Overview

-This repository contains the files and assets related to a comprehensive Sales Analysis project developed using **Microsoft Power BI**.
+This repository contains the Power BI file (`[Your Project Name].pbix`) and assets related to a comprehensive Sales Analysis project.
 The core objective was to transform raw transaction data into a dynamic, interactive dashboard that measures performance against the previous year (PY) and highlights high-impact areas for decision-making.

 The project was inspired by the work of **Freedom Oboh**.